-The forceful flow came from the lake Lotevatnet (Låtevatnet), which itself drained much larger lakes and snow fields belonging to the protected Hardangervidda National Park.
+The forceful flow of Låtefossen came from the lake Lotevatnet (Låtevatnet), which itself drained much larger lakes and snow fields belonging to the protected Hardangervidda National Park.

-The falls was also said to be part of the protected Opo Watershed so its year-round flow and existence was assured.
+The falls was also said to be part of the protected Opo Watershed so that pretty much guaranteed its year-round flow and existence.

 By the way, this protected watershed also allowed Oddadal Valley’s numerous other waterfalls to persist as well.

 Also according to our Adventure Roads in Norway book, the more southern waterfall of the pair was technically supposed to have a different name called Skarsfossen.